apoorvgupt479/LinkFolio/README.md

 # LinkFolio

 This is a [Next.js](https://nextjs.org) project designed to help users generate a personalized portfolio website from their resume and a custom prompt.
 It leverages the Gemini API for content generation.
+The

 ## Features